ujac81/PiBlaster3/README.md

 And update settings inside this file.

 Make sure DEBUG is not set in your environment, otherwise set DEBUG to FALSE in settings.py.
+Also make sure you have correct settings for the SQL database in settings.py.

     $ cd /opt/PiBlaster3
     $ python3 manage.py migrate